Using ABASQL with TextPad

 A powerful feature in TextPad is the ability to define document classes.
 A document class permits you to define different preferences for different types of files.

-Next you are asked for syntax highlightning.
-If you are used to the coloured SQL from Query Analyzer you probably want this one.
+Next you are asked for syntax highlighting.
 The AbaPerls distribution comes with a syntax-definition file for TextPad that includes Preppis directives and macros.
 (You find it the MISC directory of the installation.)
 At TextPad's web site you can find other syntax files for (T-)SQL.
-Put the file of your choice in the USER directory of your TextPad installation prior to running the wizard.
+Put the file of your choice in the User directory of your TextPad installation prior to running the wizard.
 Then you can select it from the drop-down box.
+(If you would like to have intellisense, this feature is not available in TextPad, but I believe you can use Red Gate's SQL Prompt on top of any editor to achieve this.)

 Other TextPad Settings